rllr-brc20/rllr.app/README.md

 ## Features

 - Loads and displays 3D models in the GLTF format.
+- Traits are stitched together as one, simulating recursion.
 - Uses Draco compression for efficient model loading.
 - Configured with a 50mm motion picture camera perspective.
 - Provides lighting with a standard 3-point lighting setup.